apocalyptech/advmap/README.md

 Running
 -------

-This application is written in Python 3 (only tested with Python 3.6), using PyQt5 as its GUI toolkit.
+This application is written in Python 3 (tested on Python 3.6+), using PyQt6 as its GUI toolkit.

 This has been developed and run exclusively on Linux, but it should work on anything you can get PyQt to work on.
 I believe that this should be possible